santarabantoosoo/Udacity-data-fundamentals/README.md

 In Udacity connect sessions for data fundamentals nanodegree offered By [Makeen](https://makeen-nanodegrees.com/), we have three main resources to share.

 1- Tasks
 2- Resources[links and cheat sheets, etc.]
-3- presentations
+3- Presentations

 This repo is mainly for the first two items; tasks and resources